 "Tommy Young" (Kong Yeung and Yeung Tong-Mei)

 Here's yet another little-known Hong Kong ghost comedy; one of dozens if not hundreds from the 80s alone.
 This one isn't on IMDb and I couldn't even find a Romanized version of the title anywhere.
 It was originally released as 娶錯老婆投錯胎.
 I tried to translate that and it made no sense whatsoever so I'll just leave it alone for now.
 The “Jokers” are a trio of immature, klutzy imbeciles who strut and bumble around their small village causing various problems and accidents.
-The primary one is a cocky hairdresser named Law (Law Ho-Kai), who's obsessed with the extremely vacuous Eliza (one-time actress Lui Chi-Wai) and sets about wooing her.
+The primary one is a cocky hairdresser named Law (Law Ho-Kai), who's obsessed with the extremely vacuous Eliza (Lui Chi-Wai, who's better known as Maria Yuen) and sets about wooing her.
 He runs into competition from Imbecile #2, a dorky friend of his who attempts to sway her his way with flowers and non-Japanese chocolates.
 Imbecile #3 is Chicken (Chun Wong), who works at a fish market and also happens to be Eliza's brother.
 Since Chicken is chubby, he is, of course, the go-to guy who can easily be coerced into doing bone-headed things on behalf of the other two.
 The guys mug their way through a bunch of pea-brained comic scenes that involve accidentally tossing a fish down a woman's blouse, shaving half of a guy's mustache off, threatening a group of annoying children with death, setting a clothesline full of girl's underwear on fire and joining in on an aerobics session set to an instrumental version of Madonna's “Material Girl” (!!)
 They, and nearly every other character in this film, seem completely obsessed with gambling, whether it be on horse races of Mahjong games.

 There's a mayoral election going on in the village and the two candidates are businessman Uncle Wah (Ng Hing-Wah), another buffoon, and doctor Bill Chan Wang (Bill Tung), who practices both standard medicine and traditional Chinese medicine.
 Eliza and Chicken both rent their apartment from Bill and his wife (Tang Pik-Wan).
 The wife, along with most of the rest of the jealous village wives, hate Eliza and want her driven out of town because she's desired by all of the menfolk.
 In an effort to get their husbands more interested in them instead, they make putrid-smelling soup from horse penises (!) that will supposedly make their husbands horny.
 Little do they know, but they really have nothing to worry about because Eliza suffers from a case of the “bouble-sexes.”
 I think they meant "double-sexes" or, in layman's terms, she's a hermaphrodite.
 Bill attempts to cure her the old school way through magic, but when his wife overhears him asking Eliza to remove her panties, a shit-storm erupts.
 As a result, Chicken and Eliza willingly leave the village and attempt to try their luck in the big city.